-Arrive at the Holy Cross Hospital Main Entrance 4725 N. Federal Highway (next to the Chapel and Cancer Center) at the time instructed by Dr. Leone's team (please be early)
+Arrive at the Holy Cross Health Main Entrance 4725 North Federal Highway (next to the Chapel and Cancer Center) at the time instructed by Dr. Leone's team (please be early)

-Registration process will be completed (first floor) You will be escorted to the pre-operative holding area
+Registration process will be completed (first floor)

+You will be escorted to the preoperative holding area

-Pre-operative holding area (third floor)
+Preoperative holding area (third floor)

-- I will see you the morning of surgery and ask you to confirm on which hip I will be operating and then I will place my initials and the word "yes" on that hip. - You will meet with your anesthesiologist, who will discuss different types of anesthesia and their part in your care. - An IV will be started and you will receive fluids, antibiotics as well as a number of other medicines to minimize post-operative pain and make you more comfortable.
+- I will see you the morning of surgery and ask you to confirm on which hip I will be operating and then I will place my initials and the word "yes" on that hip. - You will meet with your anesthesiologist, who will discuss different types of anesthesia and their part in your care. - An IV will be started and you will receive fluids, antibiotics as well as a number of other medicines to minimize post-operative pain and make you more comfortable. - You will experience many checks and re-checks to confirm all important information is correct.
+This consistent attention to detail makes the entire procedure safer for you.

-Orthopedic Care is sensitive to the needs and expectations of our patients.
-We partner with Holy Cross Hospital to make your stay exceptional.
+The entire team at The Leone Center for Orthopedic Care is sensitive to the needs and expectations of our patients.
+We partner with Holy Cross Health to make your stay exceptional.